-We can hence consider $\tilde{f}: \tilde{u}_{\AAA}(x) \ra \tilde{u}_{\BBB}(y)$ the image of $f$ via the isomorphism $\ccc(\iota \tilde{u}_{\AAA} (x) , \iota \tilde{u}_{\BBB}(y)) \cong \CCC(\tilde{u}_{\AAA}(x), \tilde{u}_{\BBB}(y))$ induced by $\iota$.
-Take the morphism $[(\tilde{u}_{\AAA}, \tilde{f}, \tilde{u}_{\BBB})_{\iota = u_{\CCC}}]: (x, u_{\AAA}:\AAA \ra \ccc) \lra (y,u_{\BBB}:\BBB \ra \ccc )$.
-By construction we have that $\psi_{\ccc}$ sends this morphism to $\iota (\tilde{f}) = f$, proving fulness. \end{enumerate} We hence have proven that $\psi_{\ccc}:\LLL(G_{\ccc}) \ra \ccc$ is a $k$-linear equivalence of categories as desired. \end{proof} \end{theorem}
+We can hence consider $\tilde{f}: \tilde{u}_{\AAA}(x) \to \tilde{u}_{\BBB}(y)$ the image of $f$ via the isomorphism $\ccc(\iota \tilde{u}_{\AAA} (x) , \iota \tilde{u}_{\BBB}(y)) \cong \CCC(\tilde{u}_{\AAA}(x), \tilde{u}_{\BBB}(y))$ induced by $\iota$.
+Take the morphism $[(\tilde{u}_{\AAA}, \tilde{f}, \tilde{u}_{\BBB})_{\iota = u_{\CCC}}]: (x, u_{\AAA}:\AAA \to \ccc) \to (y,u_{\BBB}:\BBB \to \ccc )$.
+By construction we have that $\psi_{\ccc}$ sends this morphism to $\iota (\tilde{f}) = f$, proving fulness. \end{enumerate} We hence have proven that $\psi_{\ccc}:\LLL(G_{\ccc}) \to \ccc$ is a $k$-linear equivalence of categories as desired. \end{proof} \end{theorem}

-\begin{remark} Observe that, in order to recover any locally presentable category $\ccc$ as a filtered colimit using the construction from \Cref{thmgrothbicolim}, we can always use the same filtered category, namely the category $\kkk$ associated to the total ordered class of small regular cardinals.
-Notice that this is not the case for this last presentation of Grothendieck categories provided by \Cref{thmbicolimitsites}, as the filtered category $\jjj_{\ccc}$ is dependent on the Grothendieck category $\ccc$ we want to recover. \end{remark}
+\begin{remark} Observe that, in order to recover any locally presentable category $\ccc$ as a filtered bicolimit using the construction from \Cref{thmgrothbicolim}, we can always use the same filtered category, namely the category $\regcard$ associated to the total ordered class of small regular cardinals.
+Notice that this is not the case for this last presentation of Grothendieck categories provided by \Cref{thmbicolimitsites}, as the filtered category $\jjj_{\ccc}$ depends on the Grothendieck category $\ccc$ we want to recover. \end{remark}